As a non-admin user using API, I want to be able to filter users by their username without getting forbidden exception

 That would be possible by allowing standard Redmine users to use API to filter users by their username instead of throwing an exception.

-#1 Updated by David Côté-Tremblay about 3 years ago
+#1 Updated by David Côté-Tremblay over 3 years ago

 - File 0001-As-a-non-admin-user-using-API-I-want-to-be-able-to-f.patch added